Royce O'Neale: Gran Canaria (2016–2017)

 After playing for the Golden State Warriors' Summer League team in 2016, he signed with Spanish club Herbalife Gran Canaria for the 2016–17 season.

 Utah Jazz (2017–2022)

 On June 25, 2017, O'Neale signed with Lithuanian club Žalgiris Kaunas.
 However, he never played a game for the team.

 After playing for the Utah Jazz in the 2017 NBA Summer League, he was signed to the team for the 2017–18 season due to the exception left in the contract with Žalgiris Kaunas.
 O'Neale made his NBA debut on October 21, 2017, playing a single minute in their 96–87 win against the Oklahoma City Thunder.
 On February 14, 2018, he scored 19 points in a home game against the Phoenix Suns.

 After the game on November 12, 2019, against the Brooklyn Nets, O’Neale traded jerseys with former Baylor Bears teammate Taurean Prince.

-On January 19, 2020, the Utah Jazz announced that they had signed O’Neale to a contract extension.
+On January 19, 2020, the Utah Jazz announced that they had signed O’Neale to a four-year, $36 million contract extension.